jay-hwang/pabang/README.md

 ### Instructions

-Before beginning, please have Ruby 2.3.1. installed on your machine.
+Before beginning, please have Ruby 2.3.1. installed on your machine, and make sure you have an glassdoor account with a resume uploaded under the name 'resume'.

 1. Download the project folder